 I have been a Trustee at Cinema City, Norwich, working with their education charity Cinema City Education since 2012.
 I have a BA in Art and Related Arts.

-I also direct narrative drama, and you can find out more about me here: www.jeanhogg.co.uk
+You can find out more about my narrative drama here: www.jeanhogg.co.uk